publiclab/plots2/doc/CHECKINS.md

 - Volunteer to open the next check-in by leaving a comment on the current one.

--  When you open an issue please use our [Gitter](https://gitter.im/publiclab/publiclab) chatroom to notify everyone by referencing `@/all` and linking the post.
+-  When you open a check-in please use our [Gitter](https://gitter.im/publiclab/publiclab) chatroom to notify everyone by referencing `@/all` and linking the post.
 Include a brief message for new contributors so that they know what it is. ex:

 "<em>Hey!
 Please see our weekly check-in \<here\>.
 Everyone is welcome to contribute and we encourage new users to get involved</em>."